pablo-icm/emm/content/publication/vilacosta-community-2012/index.md

   , SAR116 and Bacteroidetes contributed primarily to the HNA fraction, whereas other groups such as SAR11 and SAR86 contributed largely to the LNA fractions.
 Gammaproteobacteria other than SAR86 showed less preference for one particular NA fraction.
-An increase in diversity was observed from the LNA to the HNA‐HS fraction for both sample dates.
+An increase in diversity was observed from the LNA to the HNA-HS fraction for both sample dates.
   Our results suggest that, in Blanes Bay, flow cytometric signatures of natural communities track their phylogenetic composition.
 links: